 What can I submit?

-- I understand that written submissions must be typed in a readable font, preferably Arial or Times New Roman, size 11-12
+- Written submissions must be typed in a readable font, preferably Arial or Times New Roman, size 11-12.

-- I understand that submissions will not be returned to me with feedback
+- Submissions will not be returned to me with feedback.

-- I understand that submissions may not be accepted for publication in The North Wind
+- Submissions may not be accepted for publication in The North Wind.

-- I understand that all submissions must have a title, and that any accepted submissions without a title will be assigned a title by The North Wind staff
+- All submissions must have a title, and that any accepted submissions without a title will be assigned a title by The North Wind staff.

 The North Wind is North Stafford High School’s literary magazine.
 It serves as a medium for student expression.
 The main purpose of The North Wind is to provide publication opportunity for student writers and artists and to support the creation and appreciation of the arts.
 Submissions are open to any student enrolled at NSHS.
-Selections are made by a committee of students based on objective criteria.
-All submissions will be read and evaluated.
 Selections are based on the quality of individual pieces as well as collective merit with regard to the magazine concept for the year.
 Students are encouraged to submit their best, most meaningful work for consideration.
 The North Wind editorial staff reserves the right to edit all submissions prior to publication.
 We also reserve the right not to print material that invades an individual's right to privacy, or material that is obscene or libelous.
 Authors and artists retain copyright of printed submissions but grant The North Wind the right to use selected submissions as deemed by the editorial staff to be most appropriate for the magazine as well as for promotional purposes.